sturob/faqueue/README.md

 Fully asynchronous queues.
 Stop the browser locking up when processing long arrays.

 Asynchronously evaluate an array while modifying it.
-Like $.lazyEach but you can add items to it any time.
+Like $.lazyEach but you can add items to it at any time.

 Method chaining is supported.